 Vitamin B12 deficiency alone can lead to lightheadedness.
 But running low on B12 can also cause low blood pressure and circulation problems, which can trigger dizziness too.

 In other words, if you’re deficient in this essential vitamin, you’re probably feeling a bit woozy.
 And as we age, our bodies become a bit less efficient at absorbing the vitamin from our food which means seniors have an even greater risk of running low.

 A simple blood test can confirm if a B12 deficiency is behind your dizziness.
-You can raise your B12 levels by eating more fatty fish such as trout and salmon, red meat, poultry, dairy foods and eggs.
-If your doctor determines you’re deficient, he may recommend a daily supplements or monthly shot as well.
+You can raise your B12 levels by eating more fatty fish such as trout and salmon, red meat, poultry, dairy foods, and eggs.
+If your doctor determines you’re deficient, he may recommend a daily supplement or monthly shot as well.

 Feeling off-balance and like your world is spinning is only fun when you’re in love.
 If you’ve been dealing with dizziness before you assume it’s a heart problem talk to your doctor about other less sinister explanations.
 There could be a far less serious cause for your symptoms.
 And the solution may be closer than you think.